-Need help with your pitch?
+Need help with to pitch inside of your company?
 Pitch Deck Fire specializes in pitch deck design and presentation preparation.
 Sign up to speak to a project lead about your pitch deck, sign up here: https://pitchdeckfire.com/pitch-deck-project-initial-steps/

 Seeking funding or preparing for a pitch?
 Find more resources, check out our other helpful articles and posts here: Resources.PitchDeckFire.com